Summary

 Domestication of animals exposed humans to raw milk for 10,000-15,000 years, contributing to our genome through cross-species consumption.

-"Cross-species consumption of raw milk has contributed to our genome for 10 or 15,000 years because we cohabitated so closely to these animals."
+"So if you look at that, wire cross-species consumption of raw milk, domestication of raw milk has contributed to our genome for 10 or 15,000 years because we cohabitated so closely to these animals."

 Raw milk is the first food of life that builds the gut